 Where Do You Get Turmeric?

-I always order turmeric in bulk because I use it in many spice blends, in beauty recipes, and to make this tea.
-Look for one that is organic, non-irradiated, and contains curcumin (the brand will often specify a percentage).
-I personally have ordered this one on several occasions.
+I order turmeric in bulk because I use it in many spice blends, beauty recipes, and this golden milk.
+Look for one that’s organic, non-irradiated, and has curcumin.
+The brand will often specify a percentage.
+I’ve ordered this one on several occasions.

 What If I Don’t Like Turmeric/Pepper/Tea?

 This might still be worth a try, as it doesn’t taste like any of those.
-The black pepper is important to this recipe since it contains piperine, a compound known to increase the benefits of turmeric.
+The black pepper is important here since it has piperine, a compound known to increase the benefits of turmeric.

 Can I Omit the Honey/Maple Syrup?

 Of course.
-I find that it helps mellow out the strong flavor of the turmeric, but it is not necessary.
-You can also use blood sugar friendly stevia or nutrient-rich blackstrap molasses to get the benefits.
+I find it helps mellow out the strong flavor of the turmeric, but it’s not necessary.
+You can also use blood sugar-friendly stevia or nutrient-rich blackstrap molasses to get the benefits.

 Can I Get Turmeric in my Diet Another Way?

 Sure!
-But this is the most tasty, in my opinion.
-If you aren’t into tea or don’t want to take the time to drink it, just add the ingredients to any food, or take alone.
+But this is the tastiest in my opinion.
+If you aren’t into golden milk lattes or don’t want to take the time to drink them, just add the ingredients to any food, or take alone.
 For instance, throw some turmeric, black pepper, and olive oil on some roasted veggies to accomplish the same thing.
-(One brave reader mentioned that she just makes a paste of turmeric and avocado oil and swallows it with 2 whole peppercorns!)

 I Have ___ Health Condition or Am Pregnant/Nursing.
 Can I Drink This?

 I always recommend talking with a doctor before consuming any natural remedy.
-The University of Maryland Medical Center reports it is safe to cook with turmeric while pregnant and nursing but that turmeric supplements should not be taken without a doctor’s advice.
-Turmeric can have contraindications with certain medicines.
+The University of Maryland Medical Center reports it’s safe to cook with turmeric while pregnant and nursing.
+However, they caution turmeric supplements shouldn’t be taken without a doctor’s advice.
+Turmeric can interact with certain medicines.

-Since this tea contains turmeric, consult with a doctor or midwife before consuming this if you are pregnant, nursing, or have a medical condition.
+Since golden milk has turmeric, consult with a doctor or midwife before consuming this if you’re pregnant, nursing, or have a medical condition.
 Talk to someone who knows your situation before making a decision.